Is it okay to kiss your child on the lips? | Expert advice for parents

 What if your child wants to kiss you on the mouth?

-So if you are comfortable with being kissed on the mouth by your child, then let it happen.
-At the end of the day, you do what works for your family.
+So, if you are comfortable with being kissed on the mouth by your child, then let it happen.
+You do what works for your family.

 If you aren’t comfortable with mouth kissing, then you can gently let your child know this.
-You could say something like, ‘Some families like to kiss on the mouth, but in our family we like people to kiss on the cheek instead’.
+You could say, ‘Some families like to kiss on the mouth, but in our family, we like people to kiss on the cheek instead’.

-If they ask why, you could talk about safety and say something like this, ‘That’s just the rules for our family.
+If they ask why, you could talk about safety and say, ‘That’s just the rules for our family.
 It’s about keeping children safe.’

 What if your child dislikes it when people kiss them on the mouth?

-If someone feels uncomfortable about kissing on the mouth, then it should stop.
-This is an important part of body safety, where children are encouraged to listen to their inner warning signals and to tell an adult who will help them to be safe.
+It should stop if someone feels uncomfortable about kissing on the mouth.
+This is an essential part of body safety, where children are encouraged to listen to their inner warning signals and to tell an adult who will help them to be safe.

 The best approach to take with this one is curious.

-First of all praise your child for telling you.
-You could say something like, ‘Thank you for telling me that you don’t want to be kissed on your mouth’.
+First of all, praise your child for telling you.
+You could say, ‘Thank you for telling me that you don’t want to be kissed on your mouth’.

 Ask your child why they don’t want to be kissed on the mouth.
 It might be because of the scratchy feeling if someone hasn’t shaved.
 Try to understand what they don’t like about it and why they don’t want to be kissed on the lips.

-Ask your child if it is everyone or just certain people.
+Ask your child if it is everyone or just specific people.
 If it’s certain people, try to find out what they don’t like about kissing that person.

 Ask your child what they would like to do instead of kissing on the mouth.
 Do they want a kiss on their cheek, forehead, or somewhere else?
-If they don’t want a kiss, what is another way to greet people.
+What is another way to greet people if they don’t want a kiss.
 A hug, a wave, shaking hands?
 They may need some suggestions to help them work out an alternative way.

 Ask your child if they will need your help with communicating their wishes.
 You may need to help them tell that person.
 You may also need to prewarn the person (they don’t want kisses from) of the requested change.
-If you’re unsure of how to broach this with them, I have a blog post about setting boundaries with grandparents.
-It is worth a read, as I talk about how to encourage family members to respect your child’s wishes.
+If you’re unsure how to broach this with them, I have a blog post about managing forced affection and setting boundaries with family members like grandparents.
+It is worth a read as I talk about encouraging family members to respect your child’s wishes.

 What if it’s a cultural or family tradition to kiss?